 Outreach & Needle Debris

-Our Harm Reduction Outreach Team can be found throughout the downtown core several days a week providing harm reduction supplies and supports, including safer consumption supplies, safer sex supplies, STBBI testing and treatment support, Naloxone kits, basic food and hygiene supplies, and information and referrals.
+Our Outreach Team can be found throughout the downtown core several days a week, providing supplies and support, including safer consumption supplies, safer sex supplies, STBBI testing and treatment support, Naloxone kits, basic food and hygiene supplies, and information and referrals.

 SafeLink Alberta's Needle Debris Program: Safely Disposing Substance Use Debris in Medicine Hat City Limits